 - Avoid rubbing your eyes to prevent keratoconus from developing or worsening, while also reducing the risk of getting infected by coronavirus.

 If you have keratoconus and are concerned about maintaining your optical health while reducing the risk of coronavirus, contact us.

-Silicon Valley Eye Physicians treats patients with keratoconus in Sunnyvale, Santa Clara, Mountain View, Cupertino, and throughout California.
+Silicon Valley Eye Physicians treats patients with keratoconus in Sunnyvale, Los Altos, Mountain View, Cupertino, and throughout California.